wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 # HW 2.
-Python Django  (Due Oct 18, 2024)
+Python Django  (Due Friday week 3, April 11, 2025)
 Django is a free and open-source, Python-based web framework that runs on a web server.
 It follows the model–template–views architectural pattern.
 This assignment will assume that you have mastered git and the command line.
-See course staff if you are lost
+See course staff if you are lost.

 ## Step 1.
 Setting Up A Virtual Environment

 Typical python installations have tens of thousands of files, and by the time there are enough things installed to be useful, the hundreds of python packages start interfering with each other.
 Virtual environments are nothing more than directories on your hard drive that permit you to have different "environments" with different (potentially incompatible) packages installed.
 We will create a virtual environment called "venv" to keep all the things you have to install for django from messing up your main python environment.

 "virtual environments” are alternative python install directories that have sets of Python packages installed in their site directories, independently of other environments.
 A virtual environment is created on top of an existing Python installation, known as the virtual environment’s “base” Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.

+Since our python venv will have thousands of (easily replaced with some install commands) files in it, it is important that we not check our `venv` directory into git.  github can handle all the files associated with a django installation but gradescope cannot, and will choke on your repository.

+Git wants to help us out here.
+If there is a file or class of files that we know that we never want git to track, we can tell git to ignore these files.
+This is done with the contents of a file called `.gitignore` in the project directory.
+Find out how to edit `.gitignore` and add a line containing just `venv` to be safe.

 Go into your project folder that you have cloned in a previous assignment.
 ```